 Avaya recommends our customers implement Avaya solutions using appropriate security and encryption capabilities enabled by our products.
-The testing referenced in these DevConnect Application Notes included the enablement of supported encryption capabilities in the Avaya products.
+The testing referenced in this DevConnect Application Note included the enablement of supported encryption capabilities in the Avaya products.
 Readers should consult the appropriate Avaya product documentation for further information regarding security and encryption capabilities supported by those Avaya products.